DSBAENAR/DSBAENAR/README.md

 Aug 2024 – Dec 2024

-Queue management system developed in Java using Spring WebFlux and MongoDB, focused on serving users in university wellness services (psychology, general medicine, dentistry[...]
+Queue management system developed in Java using Spring WebFlux and MongoDB, oriented to user assistance in university wellness services (psychology, general medicine, dentistry, etc.).
+Provides a REST API for creating, querying, and managing queues, with JWT authentication integration and cloud-ready deployment.

 - Queue management: Create, query, delete, and list appointments by user, role, or specialty.